ghc-proposals/ghc-proposals/0000-type-infix.rst

 There is some amount of bikeshedding to be had concerning the new syntax.
 One could alternatively envision the ``type`` keyword being placed in front (i.e., ``type infix{l,r} n``).
 However, I slightly prefer putting ``infix{l,r}`` first, since it makes it clearer that we're dealing with a fixity declaration.

-Instead of co-opting the ``TypeOperators`` keyword, we could invent a new ``LANGUAGE`` pragma for this purpose.
-I personally don't feel like this is necessary, since we're simply extending the capabilities of type-level operators (which is already a GHC extension), but others may feel differently.
+Instead of co-opting the ``ExplicitNamespaces`` language extension, we could invent a new ``LANGUAGE`` pragma for this purpose.
+I personally don't feel like this is necessary, since we're simply extending the capabilities of namespace keywords (which is already a GHC extension), but others may feel differently.

 Unresolved questions
 --------------------